Elph (therapsid)

-Elph is an extinct genus of dicynodont therapsids from Russia.
+Elph (an arbitrary combination of letters) is an extinct genus of dicynodont therapsids from Russia.
 Four specimens have been found from the Sokolki Assemblage in European Russia, representing a fauna that dates back to the Late Permian.
+The holotype, PIN 2353/37, was originally considered a juvenile specimen due to its small size (with a total skull length of 106 mm), before being recognized as a mature individual.

 Elph was a small herbivore that lived alongside carnivorous akidnognathids and inostranceviids, as well as larger herbivores like Dicynodon and pareiasaurids.
 The type species E. borealis was named in 1999.
 Elph has a short snout and tusks and is closely related to Interpresosaurus and Katumbia.